Get a list of users with personal data search user.search

 Invalid request credentials

-The user whose access token or webhook was used to call the method lacks permissions
+The user associated with the access token or webhook used to call the method lacks the necessary permissions

 404